rezpe/ngmap/README.md

 THE API IS WIP !!!!

-This library provides an angular directive that displays a world map with the data in the attibutes:
+This library provides an angular directive that displays a world map with the following data in the attibutes:

+* center: the coordinates of the center of the map
+* scale: the zoom level of the map
-* routes: array of routes with originlat, originlon, destlat, destlon, width ** Example:
+* routes: array of routes with originlat, originlon, destlat, destlon, width
 ```javascript
 [{olat:48.85 ,olong:2.35, dlat:40.40, dlong:-3.71,value:50},
  {olat:45.52 ,olong:-122.68, dlat:40.40, dlong:-3.71,value:50}]
 ```
 * points: array of points with text, pointlat, pointlon
 ```javascript
 [{name:"Paris",lat:48.85,long:2.35},